 Basically, there’s a ton of information you need to know about wood floor designs.
-That’s why we’ve put together this guide to the 7 quintessential wood floor patterns.
+That’s why we’ve put together this guide to the 8 quintessential wood floor patterns.
 We’ll tell you everything you need to know about each of them, from their looks to their ease (or difficulty) of installation.

 Don’t believe us?
 Tsk, tsk.
-Read on, you Doubting Thomas(ina)!
+Read on.

 Horizontal wood floors are a perennial favorite.
 Watch any interior design show and you’ll see how horizontal strips can make a room look larger and more spacious.

 If you’re considering horizontal wood floor designs, you’re in luck.
 Because this design is the industry standard, you’ll be able to take advantage of the endless click-together flooring options on the market.